 Honey Processed Coffee

-Only the ripest cherries are picked to produce honey coffee.
+Just as we select cherries for fully washed, the same is done for honey processed and only the ripest cherries are picked to produce this coffee.
 Once selected, these cherries are kept overnight in the reception tanks and given fresh water regularly to neutralise fermentation.
-The beans are then pulped, left in a layer of mucilage and then taken directly to the drying tables.
-Workers then squeeze the juice of 20 oranges onto each table of parchment and leave it to dry under natural sunlight.
-Oranges are used because they have a good balance of acidity and sweetness.
+The beans are then pulped, left in a layer of mucilage and taken directly to the drying tables.
+Our workers then add a secret ingredient to the drying parchment to enhance the flavor and aspects of the coffee.
 The name of this process can be misleading, as most people assume that the coffee has honey flavour notes or that honey is used during the processing of the coffee.
 The real reason for this name is because of the sticky, honey-like feel of the mucilage on the bean before it is dried.